 The routes are shown on specially produced maps with all the main landmarks highlighted, so walkers know they are on the right track.
 In addition to the routes, the various parks around Limerick are included so walkers and runners can include them as part of a fitness regime.
 There are looped routes and exercise stations in many of the council-run parks listed in the new guide, such as Mungret Park, the People’s Park, Castletroy Park, Shelbourne Park and O’Brien Park on Clare Street.

-And for those who are looking for something a little longer and more challenging, the guide has details of 16 trails across County Limerick, from the Knights Walk in Glin to the Knockfierna walking trail, the Great Southern Greenway Limerick to the Ballyhoura Way.
+And for those who are looking for something a little longer and more challenging, the guide has details of 16 trails across County Limerick, from the Knights Walk in Glin to the Knockfierna walking trail, the Limerick Greenway to the Ballyhoura Way.

 Short videos produced for the Council’s Tourism unit, will be unveiled over the coming weeks featuring walks across County Limerick including Castleconnell, the Clare Glens, the Keale River Walk, Knockfierna, the Knight’s Walk and the Broadford/Ashford Walking Trails.